Amsterdam/piwik-tracker/packages/js/README.md

 ## Advanced usage

-By default the Matomo Tracker will send the window's document title and location, but you're able to send your own values.
-Also, [custom dimensions](https://matomo.org/docs/custom-dimensions/) can be used:
+By default the Piwik Tracker will send the window's document title and location, but you're able to send your own values.
+Also, [custom dimensions](https://help.piwik.pro/support/reports/custom-dimension/) can be used:

 ```ts
 import PiwikTracker from '@amsterdam/piwik-tracker'